opendistro/for-elasticsearch-docs/docs/security/security-admin.md

 ---
 layout: default
-title: Apply Configuration Changes
+title: Apply Changes with securityadmin.sh
 parent: Security
 nav_order: 3
 ---

-# Apply configuration changes
+# Apply configuration changes using securityadmin.sh

 The Security plugin stores its configuration---including users, roles, and permissions---in an index on the Elasticsearch cluster (`.opendistro_security`).
 Storing these settings in an index lets you change settings without restarting the cluster and eliminates the need to place configuration files on any node.